jamesdwa/restaurize/README.md

 - Enables the restaurant managers to log into their accounts.

 **GET** /restaurant/overview
--Enables the restaurant managers to retrieve the compiled information of their restaurants.
+- Enables the restaurant managers to retrieve the compiled information of their restaurants.

 **POST** /restaurant
 - Enables managers to add a name for their restaurant(s).